Shivam-Shrivastav/100-Days-of-Project/Automatic Number Plate Recognition/Readme.md

 # Automatic Number Plate Recognition Using OpenCV and easyOCR

-##### In this project we build a image recognition system using easyocr library in python to recognize the number in number plate of a given vechicle image.
+##### In this project we build a image recognition system using EASYOCR library and OPENCV in python to recognize the number in number plate of a given vechicle image.

 | Original Vehicle Image| Number Plate Recognized Image|
 | ------- | --- |